Breaking the Cycle of Toxic Parenting - The Fear of "Becoming Just Like Them"

 3. Learn New "Parenting Models"

 Those without a model of healthy parent-child relationships need to learn one consciously.
-Parenting classes, child-rearing support groups, trusted parenting books.
+Parenting classes, child-rearing support groups, trusted sources on raising children.
 By learning alternatives to "the way I was raised," your behavioral repertoire expands.
 The "Positive Discipline" approach in particular provides concrete methods for raising children without relying on punishment.

 4. Seek Professional Support

 The most reliable way to break the cycle is to receive support from professionals who specialize in trauma.
 Processing your childhood wounds and developing new coping patterns is difficult to do alone.
-Couples counseling is also effective; sharing parenting strategies with your partner reduces the risk of bearing the burden alone.
-(Books on repairing parent-child relationships are also a good reference)
+Sharing parenting and strategies with your partner reduces the risk of bearing the burden alone.
+Couples counseling is also effective.
+Books on repairing parent-child relationships are also a good reference.

 Summary